Scam ads promoting fake tax breaks prosper on Facebook

 Experts say websites and apps need to be more transparent about the ads that run on their platforms.

 Last year, Facebook launched a searchable database that provides details on political ads it runs, including who bought them and the age and gender of the audience.
-But it doesn't make that information available for other ads.
+But it didn't make that information available for other ads until Thursday, when it announced it was expanding the database to include all active ads.
 Twitter offers its own database of ads and promoted tweets.
 Google has an archive for political ads only.

 The partial approaches allow misleading ads to fester.
 One problem is the fact that ads can be targeted so narrowly that journalists and watchdog groups often won't see them.